mgmiddelhoek/ParXCL/README.md

 Before building ParX you have to install the build tool [TemplateManager](https://github.com/CvR42/template-manager).

-For the Linux and Windows platforms you also need the CBlas and Lapack libraries.
+For the Linux and Windows platforms you also need the CBlas and CLapack libraries.
 Makefile templates are provided for guidance.